attilaberencsi/rap_joule_genai/README.md

 Create a child entity under agency called employees including fields employee_name and work_years.
 Create a child entity under employees called assets.
 Include fields id and name.
 Create the object names with the suffix 'ATX'.

+## Expectations on 13.Nov.2024

+I want either RAP generator to be able to generate RAP BOs with more than 3 hierarchy levels based on my DB tables, or Joule be context aware and tell: please take these tables and generate the service.
+Also code completion via comments taking samples from a codebase trained by SAP and stored on BTP accessed by the copliot service.
+Our demand is that we want to train copilot with our projects codebase and instruct creating validations like validation A in BO B.